elderlybeginner/blog/_posts/2019-10-29-vim_folding.md

 tags: [vim, markdown, md, folding]
 ---

-90% of my "pure typing" goes in markdown (thanks to: Gruber and Swartz).
+90% of my "pure typing" goes in markdown (thanks to Gruber and Swartz).
 90% of my "pure typing" goes in Vim (credits to all the crew).
 Thus as the folding idea is brilliant I was fighting to get simple folding in Vim + markdown based on # headers.
-I felt lack of it, but I was too impatient to implement it or look for it.
+I felt a lack of it, but I was too impatient to implement it or look for it.
-Then on Stack I found what you see below and It made me happy.
+Then on Stack, I found what you see below and It made me happy.
 Not perfect, but good enough and works beautifully.

 ```Vim